Voice phishing: Mobile Bank ID Scam

 In Sweden, Mobile Bank ID is a phone app (launched 2011) that is used to identify a user in internet banking.
 The user logs in to the bank on a computer, the bank activates the phone app, the user enters a password in the phone and is logged in.
-In this scam, malicious actors called people, claimed to be a bank officer, claimed there was a security problem and asked the victim to use their Mobile Bank ID app.
-Fraudsters were then able to log in to the victim's account without the victim ever giving away their password.
+In this scam, malicious actors called people claiming to be a bank officer, claimed there was a security problem, and asked the victim to use their Mobile Bank ID app.
+Fraudsters were then able to log in to the victim's account without the victim providing their password.
 The fraudster was then able to transfer money from the victim's account.
 If the victim was a customer of the Swedish bank Nordea, scammers were also able to use the victim's account directly from their phone.
 In 2018, the app was changed to require users to photograph a QR code on their computer screen.
-This ensures that the phone and the computer are physically located in the same room, which has mostly eliminated this type of fraud.
+This ensures that the phone and the computer are colocated, which has largely eliminated this type of fraud.